-Like many photographers of the 1930s, Ilse Bing was self-taught in terms of technique and composition.
-Photography attracted her as a new visual language appropriate to the modern age and she rapidly developed an idiosyncratic style and a high degree of technical expertise.
+Like many photographers of the 1930s, Ilse Bing was self-taught.
+She saw photography as providing a new visual language for the modern age, and she rapidly developed a distinctive style and a high degree of technical expertise.

-Sougez also admired Bing's use of the technique of solarisation, where the negative is exposed during processing to create a reversed-out effect.
-Solarisation is said to have been invented as an artistic technique by Man Ray and Lee Miller around 1930.
-Bing claimed to have come across it 'independently' and started to use it in her work from 1934 to evoke what she called the 'spirit of surrealism', often in photographs of the city at night.
+Solarisation is said to have been invented as an artistic technique by the Surrealist artist Man Ray and photographer Lee Miller around 1930.
+The process happens when negatives are exposed to light in the darkroom during developing and printing, producing partly reversed images.
+Bing first experimented with solarisation in Paris in 1934.
+She claimed to have come across the technique independently, and used it to evoke what she called the 'spirit of surrealism', often in photographs of the city at night.

 In the 1950s, when she was taking fewer photographs, Bing supplemented her income by teaching students the art of printing.
 Her photographic prints, particularly those she made in the 1940s, show that she was a very accomplished printer who managed to achieve a subtle range and depth of tone.
 She bequeathed a number of prints to the V&A, including vintage prints from the 1930s and 40s, as well as those she made in the 80s and 90s, in response to a revival of interest in her work.
 The bequest includes examples of her early work in Frankfurt as well as some of her finest photographs from the 1930s.